RyanPelletier/Midland-Meetups/README.md

 tallied for everyone — the card and pop-up show a live count like "4 going · 1 can't make it."

+The same pop-up has an **Add to Google Calendar** button.
+It's a plain link (no API key or Google account connection involved), so it works for anyone regardless of whether they use Gmail.
+Since events don't store a duration, it defaults every event to a 2-hour block starting at the listed time — whoever adds it can adjust that in their own calendar after the fact.
+If an event's `time` value isn't in a format the site recognizes (`6:30 PM` or `18:30` both work), it falls back to adding it as an all-day entry instead of guessing.

+There's also a dedicated **RSVPs** page — a full directory of who's going and who's not, for every event, split into Upcoming and Past.
+It's built from the same `Events` and `RSVPs` data already used elsewhere, so there was nothing new to add on the Sheet side for this one.

 ## How the submission forms work

 **Submit an Event**, the Lore Letter's memory form, and "Join the Squad"